debanjan-2002/Movie-Recommender-System/README.md

     * Implemented all the functions required from scratch in JavaScript, without using any inbuilt library.
 * Became more comfortable with making frontend designs in pure HTML & CSS
 * Significantly improved logic building around the frontend design

+## Optimizations (for the future)

+* Genre based movie searching
+* Cast based movie searching
+* And similar features....